InfuseAI/primehub-site/docs/quickstart/nb-data-store.md

 ## User Volume

 Each user has own space called **User Volume** which is only accessible to the user to store data.
 The default volume capacity for everyone is 20 GB.
 The capacity is able to be enlarged, please contact Admin to learn the what capacity it is or to enlarge it if required.
+See [System Settings](../guide_manual/admin-system#system-settings).

 In Notebook, it is home folder a.k.a `/home/jovyan`.

 ## Group Volume

 Each user must be associated with one group at least.
 If `Shared Volume` of a Group is enabled with a specified capacity by Admin, all of group members are able to access the space called **Group Volume**. please contact Admin to learn what shared capacity it is or to enable a group volume for a group.
+See [Group Management](../guide_manual/admin-group#shared-volume)

 In Notebook which is launched under a group `<GroupId>`, users can see a mounted folder `groupid` under home folder.
 E.g. `InfuseAICat` -> `infuseaicat/`.